 Credit Risk The risk that a counterparty, whether a participant or other entity, will be unable to fully meet its financial obligations either when due or at any time in the future.
-Custody Risk Custody Risk is the risk of loss of assets held in custody in the event of a custodian's insolvency, negligence, fraud, poor administration or inadequate recordkeeping General Business Risk The risk that are related to the administration and operation of an FMI, other payment system or payment service provider, as a business enterprise, excluding those related to the default of a participant or another entity, such as a settlement bank, global custodian or another FMI.
+Custody Risk Custody Risk is the risk of loss of assets held in custody in the event of a custodian's insolvency, negligence, fraud, poor administration or inadequate recordkeeping Cyber-Security Risk The risk that the potential or loss resulting from a cyberattack or data breach on an organisation.
+It involves identifying potential threats and vulnerabilities in an organisation's digital systems and network.
+General Business Risk The risk that are related to the administration and operation of an FMI, other payment system or payment service provider, as a business enterprise, excluding those related to the default of a participant or another entity, such as a settlement bank, global custodian or another FMI.
 A failure to manage general business risk could result in a disruption of the operations of an FMI's, other payment system or payment service provider.
 Legal Risk the risk of the unexpected application of a law or regulation, usually resulting in a loss.
 Legal risk can also arise if the application of relevant laws and regulations is uncertain.
 Liquidity Risk The risk that a counterparty, whether a participant or other entity, will have insufficient funds to meet its financial obligations as and when expected, although it may be able to do so at some time in the future.
 Money Creation Risk Refers to the risk associated with electronic money in which additional value is manufactured/created on the system without being backed by a bank corresponding actual cash holding.
 Operational Risk The risk that deficiencies in information systems or internal processes, human errors, management failures, or disruptions from external events will result in the reduction, deterioration, or breakdown of services provided by an FMI, other payment systems and payment service providers.
 Pre-settlement Risk The risks which may arise prior to the beginning of the settlement process.
 Replacement-cost Risk The risk of loss of unrealized gains on unsettled transactions with a counterparty.
 The resulting exposure is the cost of replacing the original transaction at current market prices.
 Strategic risk Strategic risk is current and prospective risk to capital arising from adverse business decisions, improper implementation of decisions or lack of responsiveness to industry changes.
 This risk is a function of the compatibility of the institution's goals, business strategies and resources deployed to accomplish these goals, and the quality of implementation.
 The institution's internal characteristics must be evaluated against the impact of economic, technological, competitive, regulatory, and other environmental changes.
 Systemic Risk The inability of an FMI or one or more of its system participants to perform as expected and could cause other participants to be unable to meet their obligations when due.
 The inability of the FMI to complete settlement could have significant adverse effects on the market it serves and the broader economy.
 Technology Risk/Information Technology Risk A type of business risk - the potential for any technology failure to disrupt a business; information security incidents, cyber-attacks, password theft and service outages.